OpenVisualCloud/Smart-City-Sample/sensor/README.md

 ---

-It is recommended to always specify at least an IP address range to be associated with `passcode` so that the discovery service can feed the IP cameras with the right passcode during discovery.
-Certain IP cameras may lock up for a period of time as the result of fed with wrong passcode.
+It is recommended that you always specify an IP address range to be associated with `passcode`.
+Certain IP cameras may lock up for a period of time if fed with a wrong passcode.

 ---